UMNET-perfSONAR/ansible-inventory-pssid-ilab/README.md

   -m ping
 ```

-disable ubuntu account after we verify we can use our own account to become root
+disable ubuntu account after we verify we can use our own account to become root:
 ```
 ansible-playbook \
   --become \